Sepulchre49/aoc-2023/day5/Solution.md

 of each of the subsets of the range and choosing the smallest one.

 How do we keep track of which original inputs caused these outputs though?
+Suppose we start by creating an interval object for each interval in the input domain.
+This interval object should keep track of the lower bound, the upper bound or size, and the mapping function to the output.

+We initialize a list L to the list of subsets in the seeds domain, where the mapping function is x -> x.
+Then, for each layer we perform the following steps:
+- For each element A of L, for each element D of the domain of the layer, we find the intersection A * D. This intersection defines a new subset of A which uses the mapping of D to find the range of A.
+- After generating all of these intersection mappings, we replace the elements of L with the subsets generating by A * D.

+Eventually, we will end up with a list of original inputs to final layer outputs.
+All we need to do is simply find the smallest element in the list.

+# Time Complexity
+In general, we can create a lightweight set object using O(1) time and O(1) space if we simply keep track of the bounds.
+This assumes that a set contains an interval of integers without any gaps.

+At each layer, if we have n subsets of the input space and m subsets of the layer's domain, then we have n*m pairs of the two subsets.

+For each pair of subsets, we must perform the intersection operation.
+This intersection operation can be completed in constant time, because we simply have to compare the bounds of both subsets and create a new subset object.

+Finally, after getting the final output layer, we have to find the minimum element.
+If the number of subsets in the final output list is n, we can find the minimum element in O(n) time.

+Also to note, when creating subsets of the domain for each layer, we have to consider the domains where the mapping is not explicitly defined.
+If we have 3 subsets of the domain of a layer described in the input file, and those subsets are called X, Y, and Z respectively, we have to compute Z - X U Y U Z, which could at most create 4 disjoint subsets.
+So, if a layer is described having n subsets, we have to consider at most n + n + 1 = 2*n + 1 subsets to find the proper mapping of inputs to outputs.

+The actual input provided has 10 subsets of the input space, and the worst layer has 44 subsets.
+Furthermore, we have 7 layers.
+So, we're performing an O(n*m) operation 7 times.